-Motorola and Sprint to launch another portrait QWERTY Android phone?Alex Wagner - Deputy Managing Editor, News Desk
+Motorola and Sprint to launch another portrait QWERTY Android phone?Alex Wagner - Editorial Director of News and Content

 Motorola and Sprint recently launched the XPRT, a portrait QWERTY Android phone aimed at converting BlackBerry folk to the green side.
 It doesn't appear that the duo are done with that form factor just yet, though, as you can see in the photo.
 The mystery phone you see above is said to be packing Android 2.3 Gingerbread and possibly WiMAX connectivity.
 Outside of those two specs, though, there's not a lot of details available on the phone besides what we can glean from the image.